GMatrixGames/gmatrixgames.github.io/README.md

 My name is Garrett or GMatrixGames.
 I develop things for games I enjoy.
 Currently working on a Bachelors Degree in Game Development!

 I have worked in C#/C++/Java quite extensively throughout elementary/middle/high school.

-Creating things
+I love making things that help or are used by others so making games or game-related things is my happy place.

 ## Personal Projects
 * **[Fortnite Central](http://discord.gg/ETePR8VgQf):** Developed and run by me